cml87/Spring_AOP/README.md

 ## Spring AOP Introductions
 Introductions allow a class implement new interfaces at run time.
 We can make even one particular instance of the class to implement the new interface, instead of the entire class.
 It allows declaring a so called "mixing type" which is a type with multiple inheritance.
 We may use it to add optional features to a class.

+The class `Flight` needs to implement the additional interface `Flyer`.

 We advise object programmatically through
 - Default Introduction adviser
 - Delegate Introduction interceptor